By David Fraser in Ottawa

 The City of Ottawa’s auditor general has also launched a review of the local response to the convoy, and several groups have initiated proceedings in Federal Court to challenge the government’s use of the Emergencies Act.

-The inquiry is also distinct from the all-party parliamentary committee struck to review the Emergencies Act’s use in March.
+The inquiry is also distinct from the all-party parliamentary committee struck in March to review the Emergencies Act’s use.

 Both the public inquiry and the parliamentary committee, which continues its work, are required under the Emergencies Act.